FAQs (frequently asked questions)

 The prints are created with organic, low impact, dyes which are certified by GOTS for use next to skin and so are the safest we can find!

 Where do you source your beeswax?

 As much beeswax as we can source, almost all, comes from the surrounding area.
 We are friends with our local beekeepers who provide us with kilos and kilos of this wonderful natural material.
-When stocks are low locally we go further afield.
+When stocks are low locally we go further afield within the UK.
 We always ensure the bees have a high standard of care.
 Our local beekeepers deliver their beeswax to us by car, sometimes electric car!

 Where do you source your tree resin and organic jojoba oil?

 Our Soil Association accredited organic jojoba oil comes from South and Central America where it is grown.

 Our tree resin is sea freighted to us from Portugal where it is extracted from sustainably grown pine forests.

 Team BeeBee hand make all BeeBee beeswax wraps in our workshop in Cambridge.
 We use state of the art equipment affectionately named Bertha, Boris and Flora.
 Every wrap is checked for quality a number of times by a member of the team and packaging individually, also by hand.

 Yes, we ship everywhere.
 However, check our stockists' list to see if you're close to one.
 This will probably cost you less in shipping and certainly be better for the environment.